pythonai200425/pages/11-pandas-tricks.md

-# Pandas Lesson 2 – Rows, Cells, Conditions & More 🐼✨
+# Pandas – Rows, Cells, Conditions & More 🐼✨

 In this lesson, we’ll go deeper into DataFrame operations – adding rows, updating cells, concatenating, applying conditions, and more.
 Let’s have fun with it! 🎉